Are you vulnerable to union organizing?

 Different managers have different leadership styles, and these can complement or clash with employee preferences.
 Research shows that 66% of employees who feel unappreciated would leave their workplace, and it jumps to 76% for millennials specifically.
 One common problem is that managers intend to create a certain culture, but fail to fully embody it (e.g., claiming open communication, but not being available for one-on-one meetings).
 The most powerful way leaders can create culture is simply by modeling it to the best of their ability.
 This sets the climate and gives employees a concrete example of the expectations that exist.

 Along with having a management style that aligns with the intended culture, leaders can consider the hiring process itself.
 Think about whether your hiring style (the questions asked, the environment, etc.) helps to assess cultural fit or not.
-The hiring process should give candidates a clear glimpse into what working for the company is actually like.
+The hiring process should give candidates a clear glimpse into what working for the company is actually like, especially if you are hiring a remote worker.
 Similarly, it should include direct questions or exercises that reveal a candidate’s personality and values.

 An engaged team is a productive team.
 A Gallup poll estimated that billions of dollars are being lost each year in the U.S due to disengaged, unproductive workers.
 Creating opportunities for career advancement, innovation, and problem-solving helps team members feel that their work matters.
 Eliminating or automating drudgery tasks frees up your employees to use their skills and find creative solutions.